Corporate liability: Successor liability

-The problem of successor liability arises when a company does something that alters its organisation or identity, such as a name change or a merger or acquisition.
+The problem of successor liability arises when a company does something that alters its organisation or identity, such as a name change, a merger or an acquisition.
 Rules on successor liability determine when and how corporate liability is affected by various changes in a company’s organisation or identity.
 For example, is a company’s liability for bribery extinguished when it is acquired by another company?
 In the absence of successor rules, companies may be able to avoid liability through reorganisation or by otherwise altering corporate identity.
 The 2016 study of comparative corporate liability systems shows that successor liability is, in quite a few countries, an under-scrutinised area of law — in some jurisdictions, it may be the case that even cosmetic organisational changes can, from a corporate liability perspective, ‘wipe the slate clean.’

 Sanctions

 Sanctions for corporate crime can take a number of forms.
 First, there are fines, which, in many jurisdictions, are subject to maximum and (in fewer cases) minimum thresholds.
 Second, confiscation is designed to deprive the sanctioned companies of the proceeds of their crimes.
-Third, other, punitive actions may be taken that deprive the company of certain rights or privileges or that impose certain obligations.
-Loss of rights may include ineligibility for public subsidies or to participate in public procurement processes.
+Third, other punitive actions may be taken that deprive the company of certain rights or privileges or that impose certain obligations.
+Loss of rights may include ineligibility for public subsidies or participation in public procurement processes.
 Sanctions may also impose monitoring of the company’s legal compliance policies, either by a court or by a court-appointed corporate monitor.’
 The combined impact of these sanctions, taken together, is supposed to be deterrence — they should dissuade the sanctioned companies and others from engaging in crime.
 There is some doubt in many jurisdictions that sanctions are actually set in such a manner as to make them dissuasive.”